jhessin/game-guides/CrossCode/quest-todo.md

 ## Rookie Harbor

-All Hail the Ice Cream • Meating Expectations • Training with the Master (Training: VRP • Training: VPI) • Points of Power • Wet Work • New Metal • Bull on Fire • Raising the Steaks • A Switch in Altitude  • Wetter Work (A New Home DLC)
+Meating Expectations • Training with the Master (Training: VRP • Training: VPI) • Points of Power • Wet Work • New Metal • Bull on Fire • Raising the Steaks • A Switch in Altitude  • Wetter Work (A New Home DLC)

 ## Autumn's Rise